-Strengthening our Balance Sheet.
+Strengthening Our Balance Sheet.
 We are aggressively targeting working capital efficiency improvements as an avenue for enhancing operating cash flow.
-We have also sold non-core assets and accessed equity markets when appropriate to strengthen our balance sheet.
+We have also sold non-core assets and accessed equity markets, and may in the future sell non-core assets and access equity markets, when appropriate to strengthen our balance sheet.
 A strong balance sheet affords us the flexibility to pursue emerging growth opportunities in our core businesses.